boothscript/personal-dev-blog/posts/igdb_scrape.md

 # Using Data from Twitch and Amazon to Populate a DB for a Video Game Review Site Project

-## intro

 For our latest group assignment we were tasked with creating a game review site in just 3 days.
-The vague brief and tight timeline were designed to give us a taste of the poorly defined projects that can be given to you as an engineer in the "real world".
+The vague brief and tight timeline were designed to give us a taste of the poorly defined projects often found in the "real world".

-As the group specced out the full stack MERN app, it was clear we would need a good amount of dummy data to show the app in all of its glory when presentation time came along.
-As the shape of the data would **effect** the collection model as well as the front end components this was a high priority task which I took on.
+As the group began to write the specification for the full stack MERN app, it was clear we would need a good amount of dummy data to show the app in all of its glory when presentation time came along.
+As the shape of the data would infer the collection model as well as the front end components this was a high priority task which I took on.
 My plan was a simple one, to find an api that served up video game data and fetch a suitable enough amount of data fo us to use in our app.
 I estimated it would take me less than an hour to have the data ready to populate our db.
 I would soon learn that this was a gross underestimate.

-## signing up to idgb
+## Signing up to IGDB

-- chose twitch api as the license suited the project
-- getting client credentials proved difficult because of a silly mistake

 A quick google lead me to Twitch's video game database, IGDB.
 It ws a vast collection of titles and data and combined with a generous usage policy, I didn't look any further.
 In order to use the service I would need a Twitch account to generate a Client ID and a Client Secret.

 Unfortunately I made this a lot harder than it needed to be.
 When creating a Client Secret I was asked to provide an OAuth Redirect URL.
-It stated below the field that for local testing I could use `http://localhost` unfortunately when I copied and pasted the url I unknowingly included a leading space which resulting in the form validation telling me I couldn't use localhost as a url.
+It stated below the field that for local testing I could use `http://localhost` but unfortunately when I copied and pasted the url I unknowingly included a leading space which resulting in the form validation telling me I couldn't use localhost as a url.

 After a good of hour of going round the houses on the twitch dev forums and even contemplating building the necessary endpoint I finally realized my mistake and could move on :-).
 I won't be making that mistake any time soon.
 Also note to future self: make sure you trim all whitespace before input validation.

-## getting auth token
+## Fetching an oAuth Token

 After finally getting my credentials, fetching an access token was much easier.
 I installed node-fetch and dotenev and added my `CLIENT_ID` and `CLIENT_SECRET` to my `.env`.